New Buffalo Township Logo

 Water Quality Report

-New Buffalo Township Water Department Water Quality Report 2023
+New Buffalo Township Water Department Water Quality Report 2024

 Source Assessment

 Because our water source is Lake Michigan, the State of Michigan has performed an assessment to determine how susceptible that source would be to contamination.
 Because of the “open” source that it is, it rated at “moderately high” level.
 It is important that you know both Michigan City and the City of New Buffalo sample and test their respective waters 365 days a year.
-New Buffalo Township is also required by the Michigan DEQ and the EPA to take various samples on a regular basis.
+New Buffalo Township is also required by EGLE and the EPA to take various samples on a regular basis.
 This is a combined effort to make sure your drinking water is safe.
 New Buffalo Township feels very confident with our source suppliers.
 This report includes both Water Quality Data sheets from our two suppliers.

 Health and Safety